fernandoguedes/dotfiles/README_EN.md

 #### Senior Software Engineer and Tech Lead with DevOps Mindset
 ---

-> Hi!
+*Hi!
 I'm Luís Fernando Guedes, 30 years old currently living in Florianópolis, Santa Catarina.
-I have over twelve years of experience working with a variety of technology and languages - NodeJS, Go, PHP, C#, CSS3, HTML5, MySQL, PostgreSQL, MongoDB, GIS, Crawlers, Biotechnology, AWS, Azure, Google Cloud, Mobile - to solve real problems with agility, quality and scalability.
+I have over twelve years of experience working with a variety of segments, technologies and languages - Biotechnology, E-Commerce, Big Data, HealthTech, Analytics - to solve real problems with agility, quality and scalability.*

 ### Contact
 * Phone: +55 (48) 9 9675-8485